Imran4424/SwiftProblemNSolution/readme.md

 18.5.
 Write a program that shows the functionality of updating a stuct stored properties using method (the workaround)

 18.6.
-Write a program that read some players name, team name and batting average.
-Display this accroding to team name.
+Write a program that shows init overloading (constructor overloading)

 18.7.
-Write a program that read some students name, id, department and display them according to department.
+Write a program and explain the difference between encapsulation and Abstraction

 ## 19. Enum